ALEKS Chemistry Prep Course

 The CPC is FREE for GW students.

-If you do not achieve 100% in the CPC with a completed Class Completion Knowledge Check, but score between 95–99%, you will be registered for an additional weekly recitation section in addition to your regular CHEM 1111 section and lab.
-If you don’t achieve at least 95%, you will not be allowed to take CHEM 1111 and you will be required to register for CHEM 1110 instead.
+If you do not achieve 100% in the CPC with a completed Class Completion Knowledge Check, but score between 95–99%, you will be registered for an additional weekly recitation section in addition to your regular CHEM 1111 section and lab (this only applies to students taking CHEM 1111).
+The recitation registration will be done by the CHEM ALEKS team prior to the beginning of the semester.
+Keep your Friday schedule open an flexible for the recitation assignment if you score between 95-99%.
+If you don’t achieve at least 95%, you will not be allowed to take CHEM 1111 or CHEM 1113 and you will be required to register for CHEM 1110 instead.

 If you took the ALEKS Chemistry Prep Course last year or last semester or prior and achieved the minimum score of 95, it is still required that you retake the Chemistry Prep Course to make sure the material is fresh in your mind.
-The CPC covers the background in mathematics and some fundamentals of chemistry which are absolutely essential needed to keep pace in CHEM 1111.
+The CPC covers the background in mathematics and some fundamentals of chemistry which are absolutely essential needed to keep pace in CHEM 1111 and CHEM 1113.

 If you have not at least done the initial CPC knowledge check you will not be allowed to register for CHEM 1110.